supplybi/supplybi.github.io/_posts/2018-01-16-IAsquare-Meeting.md

 <img src='{{site.baseurl}}/images/config_gui.jpg' class='img-fluid img-responsive'>

-Now you can type 'supplychainpy' into the CLI and you will be presented wit a GUI configuration screen.
+Now you can type 'supplychainpy' into the CLI and you will be presented with a GUI configuration screen.

 ## Back to the Editor